MasterOminousDev/Ominous-Engine/README.md

 ### Installing the Required Programs

 First, you need to install Haxe and HaxeFlixel.
-I'm still working on the engine but lazy to write and keep updated with that setup (which is pretty simple).
+I'm still working on the engine but too lazy to write and keep updated with that setup (which is pretty simple).
 1. [Install Haxe 4.1.5](https://haxe.org/download/version/4.1.5/) (Download 4.1.5 instead of 4.2.0 because 4.2.0 is broken and is not working with gits properly...)
 2. [Install HaxeFlixel](https://haxeflixel.com/documentation/install-haxeflixel/) after downloading Haxe